 - Protect exposed root surfaces that have been exposed due to recession.

-When you visit our office, either Dr. Bennett, Dr. Arnold or Dr. Woody, will meet with you to discuss your smile goals and use a shade guide to select the appropriate composite resin color that will match your teeth.
+When you visit our office, either our doctors, will meet with you to discuss your smile goals and use a shade guide to select the appropriate composite resin color that will match your teeth.

 The Bonding Procedure

 - The tooth’s surface is prepared by roughening or abrading and then applying a special gel to condition the tooth surface.